kendo-labs/knockout-kendo/dataviz/QRCode.md

 examples:

 liveOptions:
-    - name: data
+    - name: value
-      description: An observableArray or kendo.data.dataSource to use in the chart
+      description: The value to use when generating the QR code
     - name: widget
       description: If specified, will populate an observable with a reference to the actual widget